top of page

 7) What if I am unable to attend the meeting?

-We recognize that the costs and distances involved in attending SAM business meetings may be prohibitive in some instances.
-But we still want to hear from you!
-You are welcome to send a brief written report (1 page or less) to us (samconservation@gmail.com) outlining the activities which have occurred recently in the ongoing implementation of your municipal habitat stewardship agreement or in terms of your town’s efforts to increase environmental sustainability.
+We recognize that the costs and distances involved in attending the AGM may be prohibitive in some instances, but we'd still like to hear from you!
+You are encouraged to send a brief written report (1 page or less) to us (samconservation@gmail.com) outlining the activities which have occurred recently in the ongoing implementation of your municipal habitat stewardship agreement or in terms of your town’s efforts to increase environmental sustainability.
 Your report will be reviewed by other members at the meeting in your absence.

 8) What are the Costs?
 Does SAM pay for accommodations?